bloominstituteoftechnology/Responsive-Web-Design-II/README.md

 * Once you have completed these tasks, reach out to your Project Manager for approval before moving into the stretch goal.

-* *Stretch Goal:* Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.
+* Stretch Goal: Once you have completed the project with max-width media queries, start over with min-width media queries to get a feel for how a mobile first approach would be like.

 ## Project 2: Fully Responsive Website

-Now that you have introduced media queries into your project, it's time to upgrade your adaptive site to a full on responsive layout.
+Now that you have introduced media queries into your project, it's time to upgrade your adaptive site to a fully responsive layout!

 To accomplish this challenge you will need to incorporate your knowedges of max and min width, media queries, rem units, and percents.

 *Tasks to complete:*
-* Convert all fixed widths into percents.
+* Convert all fixed widths throughout the site into percents
-* Convert all left and right margins and paddings into percents.
+* Convert all left and right margins and paddings into percents
-* Convert all font-size pixels into rem units.
+* Convert all font-size pixels into rem units

-* *Stretch Goal:* See how close you can get to the media query and still have your site look decent.
-Hint: you may need to introduce a few more media queries!
+* Make the breakpoints look pixel perfect using the design files
+* Stretch Goal: Copy and paste your project to a new folder and make a 100% fluid layout design by removing breakpoints.
+There is no right answer here, I just want you to see what happens when constraints are removed.